 Bake these spiralized zucchini, carrot, onion, and spinach combinations for a tasty vegetarian starter.
 It’s not tempura, but it’s not not tempura.

-Crunchy corn puffs rolled in white cheddar flavor are a customer favorite at Trader Joe’s.
+Crunchy corn puffs rolled in different flavors are a customer favorite at Trader Joe’s.
 Did you know they’re allegedly the world’s puffiest?
 Here are 20 more things you didn’t know about Trader Joe’s snacks.

 More from The Daily Meal: